Killer Nun: Plot

 Following Dr. Poirret's dismissal, the young and handsome Dr. Patrick Rowland is hired as his replacement.
 During a rainstorm, Gertrude witnesses Jonathan, an elderly male patient, having sex with a young female orderly outside.
 Later, she awakens from a nightmare in which she suffocates Jonathan.
 However, she is unable to discern whether it was merely a dream or if she might have committed another murder.
-Jonathan's corpse is found the following morning lying in the grass.
+Jonathan's corpse is found the following morning, lying in the grass.
 After leading a prayer for Jonathan, Gertrude has a nervous breakdown.
 Shortly after, Janet, another patient, is bound and gagged by an unseen assailant before being ritualistically stabbed in the face with needles and slashed in the head and neck by a scalpel.

 After Janet's body is found hanging in an elevator shaft, Dr. Poirret sedates a panicked Gertrude.
-When Gertrude awakens, she confronts Peter, a middle-aged patient on crutches, who claims to know about who is committing the killings.
+When Gertrude awakens, she confronts Peter, a middle-aged patient on crutches, who claims to know who is committing the killings.
 Gertrude believes him, assuming she is being framed, but he will not reveal any further details.
 In response, she steals his crutches from him.
 After Peter's body is found in the boiler room, Gertrude is escorted out of the hospital and met by the Mother Superior, who scolds her for her behavior and has her sent to an isolation cell to be sedated.
 Meanwhile, Sister Mathieu confesses to Dr. Roland about her stealing drugs for Gertrude and threatens suicide if she is exposed.
 She then begins to seduce him.